ajwills72/rmhealth-found/docs/teacher_notes.md

 ## 3rd week

 LECTURE: [Experiments and data](experiments_data.pptx) (2 hours) - Experiments as manipulation.
 Independent and dependent variables.
 Ordinal, interval, and ratio measures.
 Noise and the need for statistics.
 Confounding variables.
 Between- versus within-subject designs.
 Counterbalancing and randomizing.
 Experimenter and instructional effects.
 Demand and expectancy effects.
-Problems with instructional manipulations, and solutions.
-Reducing noise.
-Noise versus generality.
-Quasi-experimental designs.
-Ceiling and floor effects. **AW**.
+Problems with instructional manipulations, and solutions.  **AW**.

 WORKSHOP: (1 hour) - [Confounding factors](confounding_factors.html).
 Get students to think about how they are going to run their study in a way that makes it consistent (replicable).  **TA**

 ## 4th week

-LECTURE: [Statistical inference](statistical_inference.pptx) (2 hours) - Basics of probability.
+LECTURE: [Experiments and statistics](statistical_inference.pptx) (2 hours) - Reducing noise.
+Noise versus generality.
+Quasi-experimental designs.
+Ceiling and floor effects.
+[Coin flip demo](coin-flips.pptx) Basics of probability.
 Multiplicative law.
 Type 1 and Type 2 errors.
 Cumulative probability.
 Sign test.
 Mann-Whitney test.
-One- and two-tailed tests.
-Correlation. **AW**.
+[Stats spreadsheet](teaching_tool.xlsx) **AW**.

 WORKSHOP: (2 hours) - [Protocol and pilot](protocol_pilot.html).
 Write a protocol, and pilot the study. **TA**.